 I'm a professor of philosophy, Wittgenstein aficionado, activist, and lover of books and music.

 In 2017 I developed and then twice taught a course on Ethics and Autonomous Vehicles.
 It has now been approved as a new course: PHIL 3334-Ethical Perspectives on Artificial Intelligence, and will become part of the VT Pathways minor in Intelligent Infrastructure and Human-Centered Communities.
-In the more distant future I am thinking about a course on ethical issues raised by block-chain technology.Learn more about my interests →
+Recently I have also been teaching a lot of Ancient Greek Philosophy, which I love.Learn more about my interests →